 These ayurvedic remedies and tips will work wonders.
 But you must also avoid doing things that can aggravate your acne.
 What are those?
 Find out in the section below.

 - Avoid picking or squeezing your acne lesions.

 - Avoid applying turmeric or honey to inflamed cystic acne.

-- Avoid using retinoids if you have dry skin.
+- Avoid using retinoids if you have dry skin for acne prevention.

 - Avoid using or consuming any of the treatments mentioned if you are allergic to them.

 Acne may be triggered due to a variety of reasons.
 Ayurvedic remedies to reduce acne work effectively by removing toxins and balancing hormones, which helps in the effective management of pimples and breakouts.
 Acne is managed by using turmeric, aloe vera, neem, honey, basil, fenugreek, sandalwood, potato, papaya, and Triphala.
-In addition to these remedies, adequate hydration, cleansing the face regularly, moisturizing the skin, avoiding processed foods, exercising regularly, getting enough sleep, and cutting down on smoking and alcohol consumption helps in managing acne in the long run.
+In addition to these remedies, holistic health practices like adequate hydration, cleansing the face regularly, moisturizing the skin, avoiding processed foods, exercising regularly, getting enough sleep, and cutting down on smoking and alcohol consumption help in managing acne in the long run.